 Chartered Financial Analyst (CFA)

-To use the Charteredinvestment industry.
-He or she must then pass a series of three, six-hour examinations.
 Passing these rigorous tests requires a comprehensive understanding of accounting, economics, and portfolio management, as well as successful demonstration of a high level of proficiency in the valuation and analysis of both equity and fixed-income securities.

 The level one exam is a 240-question multiple-choice format test that measures an applicant's ability to apply basic facts, concepts and formulas.
 The level two and three exams comprise essays and "real-world" case studies that require more advanced calculation, evaluation and problem solving methodology.
 Some of the concepts in the curriculum include:

 The CFA Institute is the creator and issuer of the CFA designation.
 Candidates that wish to apply for a CFA must take the CFA Institute's three-part exam, submit qualified references for the institute's approval, and pay fees to the institute to receive the charter.
 The CFA Institute has been administering its notoriously difficult exam since 1963.

 The CFA Institute also determines if the candidate's experience (4,000 hours of full-time experience is required) counts as qualified.
 Qualified work experience is typically related to evaluating and applying financial, economic, and statistical data involving securities/investments.

 Why We Use CFA Professionals for Our Content

 We're proud to have CFA professionals verifying that our investing content is accurate for the thousands of analysts, professors and investors that rely on it every day.

 See how InvestingAnswers is setting the industry standard among financial websites by empowering readers with verified content you can trust.